 Places of Interest in Mussoorie: Camel’s Back Road, Gun Hill, Mussoorie Lake, Vinog Mountain Quail Sanctuary, Kempty Fall, Dhanolti, Nagtibba, Surkanda Devi, Bhadraj Temple, Municipal Garden, Yamuna Bridge.
 More

 Trekking in Mussoorie: Nagtibba offers a panoramic view of the Himalayan peaks.
-One can return via Panthwari Nainbagh and Kempty covering a total distance of 62 kms.
+One can return via Panthwari Nainbagh and Kempty covering a total distance of 62 km.
 More

-By Rail: Nearest Railhead is Dhradun 35 kms.
-Connected with Delhi, Varanasi, Howrah, amritsar, saharanpur, Rishikesh and Haridwar.
-For transport to Mussoorie taxies and buses are available out side the Railway station.
+By Rail: Nearest Railhead is Dehradun 35 km.
+Connected with Delhi, Varanasi, Howrah, Amritsar, Saharanpur, Rishikesh and Haridwar.
+For transport to Mussoorie taxies and buses are available outside the Railway station.